oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 Note that in the last command `AutonomousDatabase` was abbreviated to `adb`.
 This is the "SHORTNAME" for the `AutonomousDatabase` kind determined by running `kubectl api-resources`.

+## Task 5: Kubernetes Secrets

+Secrets are another API object used to store sensitive information such as passwords, tokens, or keys.
+It is important to note that a Secret, by default, is not encrypted only base64-encoded, but they are still useful.

+Suppose you've written a bit of code to remotely check tablespace usage.
+You first test it on one database hard-coding the authentication (AuthN) credentials into the script for convenience while testing.
+It works great but you'll need to remove the AuthN credentials from the code and add a function to retrieve them from an external source.
+Once you've done this, you can safely share your tablespace check code with the world without exposing confidential data.

+Kubernetes Secrets are that external source which decouples sensitive information from your application code.
+This ensures your application is distributable and portable, without exposing confidential data.

-## Task 5: Generate Password/Generate Wallet Manifest
+## Task 6: Generate Password/Generate Wallet Manifest

 The password currently assigned to the ADB was randomised and is unknown, so you will need to set it for connectivity.
 As calls to the OraOperator controllers are declarative you will be instructing the Controller to modify the ADB to the newly defined, desired state.

 Additionally, the ADB was provisioned with mTLS, so you will need a Wallet to connect to the ADB securely.
-You'll create a Secret for the Wallet password and the OraOperator will download the wallet into another Secret.
+You'll create a **Secret** for the Wallet password and the OraOperator will download the wallet into another **Secret**.

 In Cloud Shell, assign the `ADB_PWD` variable a password (for Workshop purposes only).
 You can choose any password so long as it complies with the [Password Complexity](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-users-create.html#GUID-72DFAF2A-C4C3-4FAC-A75B-846CC6EDBA3F) rules.